Starting with version 1.5 you can create PDF forms using J4L FO

 Input fields have a green border in the designer.

-properties are available for these kind of input fields:
+following properties are available for these kind of input

-useful to prefill fields which you later can read when the user has
+this is useful to prefill fields which you later can read when

-reader but the field is still contained in the PDF file.
+the PDF reader but the field is still contained in the PDF

 Mandatory: the field must contain a value